The Chevalley-Bass Theorem: Introduction

+Note that hypothesis ${[K_\ab:\Q]<\infty}$ holds trivially when~$K$ is a number field.
+More generally, it holds when~$K$ is a finitely generated field, see Exercise~4 in \cite[Chapter~VIII]{La02}.

-The case of prime power~$n$ is due to Chevalley~\cite{Ch51}.
-Moreover, if we restrict to odd prime power~$n$, then we may take ${\Lambda=1}$.
-The same applies when~$n$ is a power of~$2$ under the additional hypothesis ${i\in K}$, see Section~\ref{sch} below.
+The case of prime power~$n$ is due to Chevalley~\cite{Ch51}, and does not require hypothesis~\eqref{ehypab}.
+Moreover, if we restrict to odd prime power~$n$, then we may take ${\Lambda=1}$, see Section~\ref{sch} below.
+The same applies when~$n$ is a power of~$2$ under the additional hypothesis ${i\in K}$.

-Bass~\cite{Ba65} extended the work of Chevalley to arbitrary~$n$; his result is formally weaker than Theorem~\ref{thbass}, but what he proves is exactly Theorem~\ref{thbass}.
+Bass~\cite{Ba65} extended the work of Chevalley to arbitrary~$n$; his stated result is formally weaker than Theorem~\ref{thbass}, but what he proves is exactly Theorem~\ref{thbass}.
 Smith~\cite{Sm70} gave a very succinct proof of the Theorem of Bass and corrected some inaccuracies.
 In Sections~\ref{skey} and~\ref{sbass} we follow Smith's argument, adding some details.

+Note that both Bass and Smith assumed~$K$ a number field.
+We extended their argument to the more general case of a field satisfying~\eqref{ehypab}, using a suggestion of Georges Gras~\cite{Gr23}.

-This article is purely expository, no new ideas are involved.
-The results of Section~\ref{sexpl} are, formally, new, but they are deduced from the results of the previous sections, using very standard arguments.
+This article is purely expository, no really new ideas are involved.
+The results of Section~\ref{schba} are, formally, new, but they are deduced from the results of the previous sections, using very standard arguments.

 \paragraph{Acknowledgments} I am indebted to Keith Conrad for introducing me to the topic, and showing me the articles of Chevalley, Bass and Smith.
+I am most grateful to Georges Gras for inspiring comments on an early version of this note, and many illuminating discussions.
+I thank Denis Benois for helpful suggestions, and Peter Müller for showing me articles~\cite{AG89} and~\cite{KP89}.